pragateh/odin-recipes/README.md

 # odin-recipes
-building a basic recipe website
+goal: to build a basic recipe website skills demonstrated: